namin/staged-miniKanren/docs/semantics.md

 then any infinite stream would lead to failure, so in the absence of fallback, we could get away with a definition of search without interleaving so let's go with list (s,c)

 ```
+// for concision, when we write staged
+// we mean staged_x with staged_x for all recursive calls

 staged(g(sg))
   staged(== t1 t2) = {
     s = unify t1 t2